DataDog/documentation/content/en/logs/log_configuration/pipeline_scanner.md

 You can modify the pipelines and processors in the right side panel.
 The modifications you make do not affect the logs that have already been processed.
 Click **Play** to view the new logs that have been modified by the updated pipelines and processors.

-You can also access Pipeline Scanner in the Log Pipelines page and then define the query for the logs you want to inspect.
+You can also access Pipeline Scanner in the [Log Pipelines][2] page and then define the query for the logs you want to inspect.

 ### Limitations

 The `logs_write_pipelines` permission is required to use the Pipeline Scanner.
+See [Log Management RBAC permissions][3] for more information.

 The number of sessions you can launch is limited to:

 - A maximum of 3 concurrent sessions.